Contraz/demosys-py/docs/source/settings.rst

 ========

-The ``settings.py`` file must be present in your project and contains (you guessed right!) settings for the project.
-This is pretty much identical in Django.
+The ``settings.py`` file must be present in your project containing settings for the project.

 When running your project with ``manage.py``, the script will set the ``DEMOSYS_SETTINGS_MODULE`` environment variable.
 This tells